 The shortest dynamic footrest is 5.25 inches from seat pan to top of footplate.
 The actual measurement may vary depending on the wheelchair model.

 Yes, the dynamic footrests have 2.5 inches of length adjustment in the standard models.
-The high pivot model, which is used with a shorter seat pan to foot plate length, have an additional 2 inches of vertical adjustment available in the hanger.
+The high pivot model, which is used with a shorter seat pan to foot plate length, has an additional 2 inches of vertical adjustment available in the hanger.